idkcrab/Self-Tracker/README.md

 # Self-Tracker
-Hi my namer is 'imcrab' and I made this mod.
+Hi my name is 'imcrab' and I made this mod.

 If you would like video instructions you can find it [here](https://www.youtube.com/watch?v=Yw2vO8smPho).